eveomett-states/Nebraska/README.md

 [2016 election data](https://redistrictingdatahub.org/dataset/vest-2016-nebraska-precinct-and-election-results/)**:**  VEST 2016 Nebraska precinct and election results

+[2020 County data](https://redistrictingdatahub.org/dataset/nebraska-county-pl-94171-2020/): from 2020 Census Redistricting Data (P.L.
+94-171) Shapefiles

 ## Processing

-Some merging of precincts in the tabular election data and precinct shapefile were necessary to join election results to precinct boundaries.
-Data from absentee votes reported at the county level were disaggregated to precincts by voting age population.
-Demographic data were aggregated from blocks to precincts using MGGG’s proration software.
-Congressional and state legislative district IDs were also assigned to precincts using this package.
+Data were cleaned and aggregated in the corresponding jupyter notebook using MGGG’s python library [maup](https://github.com/mggg/maup).

 ## Metadata
-* `STATE`: State
-* `STATEFP`: State FIPS code
-* `COUNTY`: County name
-* `COUNTYFP`: County FIPS code
-* `Precinct`: Precinct name
-* `CODE`: Precinct code
-* `GOV18D`: Number of votes for 2018 Democratic gubernatorial candidate, without absentee votes
-* `GOV18R`: Number of votes for 2018 Republican gubernatorial candidate, without absentee votes
-*	`USH18D`: Number of votes for 2018 Democratic US House candidate, without absentee votes
-*	`USH18R`: Number of votes for 2018 Republican US House candidate, without absentee votes
-*	`SOS18D`: Number of votes for 2018 Democratic secretary of state candidate, without absentee votes
-*	`SOS18R`: Number of votes for 2018 Republican secreatary of state candidate, without absentee votes
-* `GOV18D+`: Number of votes for 2018 Democratic gubernatorial candidate, with absentee votes
-* `GOV18R+`: Number of votes for 2018 Republican gubernatorial candidate, with absentee votes
-*	`USH18D+`: Number of votes for 2018 Democratic US House candidate, with absentee votes
-*	`USH18R+`: Number of votes for 2018 Republican US House candidate, with absentee votes
-*	`SOS18D+`: Number of votes for 2018 Democratic secretary of state candidate, with absentee votes
-*	`SOS18R+`: Number of votes for 2018 Republican secreatary of state candidate, with absentee votes
-* `TOTPOP`: Total population from 2010 Decennial Census
-* `NH_WHITE`: White, non-hispanic, population from 2010 Decennial Census
-* `NH_BLACK`: Black, non-hispanic, population from 2010 Decennial Census
-* `NH_AMIN`: American Indian and Alaska Native, non-hispanic, population from 2010 Decennial Census
-* `NH_ASIAN`: Asian, non-hispanic, population from 2010 Decennial Census
-* `NH_NHPI`: Native Hawaiian and Pacific Islander, non-hispanic, population from 2010 Decennial Census
-* `NH_OTHER`: Other race, non-hispanic, population from 2010 Decennial Census
-* `NH_2MORE`: Two or more races, non-hispanic, population from 2010 Decennial Census
-* `HISP`: Hispanic population from 2010 Decennial Census
-* `H_WHITE`: White, hispanic, population from 2010 Decennial Census
-* `H_BLACK`: Black, hispanic, population from 2010 Decennial Census
-* `H_AMIN`: American Indian and Alaska Native, hispanic, population from 2010 Decennial Census
-* `H_ASIAN`: Asian, hispanic, population from 2010 Decennial Census
-* `H_NHPI`: Native Hawaiian and Pacific Islander, hispanic, population from 2010 Decennial Census
-* `H_OTHER`: Other race, hispanic, population from 2010 Decennial Census
-* `H_2MORE`: Two or more races, hispanic, population from 2010 Decennial Census
-* `VAP`: Total voting age population from 2010 Decennial Census
-* `HVAP`: Hispanic voting age population from 2010 Decennial Census
-* `WVAP`: White, non-hispanic, voting age population from 2010 Decennial Census
-* `BVAP`: Black, non-hispanic, voting age population from 2010 Decennial Census
-* `AMINVAP`: American Indian and Alaska Native, non-hispanic, voting age population from 2010 Decennial Census
-* `ASIANVAP`: Asian, non-hispanic, voting age population from 2010 Decennial Census
-* `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population from 2010 Decennial Census
-* `OTHERVAP`: Other race, non-hispanic, voting age population from 2010 Decennial Census
-* `2MOREVAP`: Two or more races, non-hispanic, voting age population from 2010 Decennial Census
-* `CD`: Congressional district
-* `SEND`: State Senate district

-Notes: State house districts are not included because Nebraska has a unicameral legislature.
-Also, the Nebraska governor and lieutenant governor are elected together, so the gubernatorial results also represent lieutenant governor results.

-## Projection
-This shapefile uses a Lambert Conformal Conic/State Plane projection centered on Nebraska (ESPG:6516).
+- `COUNTY20`: County ID
+- `NAME20`: Voting tabulation district name
+- `CD`: Congressional district ID
+- `SEND`: State Unicameral Legislature district
+- `TOTPOP`: Total population in 2020 Census
+- `NH_WHITE`: White, non-hispanic, population in 2020 Census
+- `NH_BLACK`: Black, non-hispanic, population in 2020 Census
+- `NH_AMIN`: American Indian and Alaska Native, non-hispanic, population in 2020 Census
+- `NH_ASIAN`: Asian, non-hispanic, population in 2020 Census
+- `NH_NHPI`: Native Hawaiian and Pacific Islander, non-hispanic, population in 2020 Census
+- `NH_OTHER`: Other race, non-hispanic, population in 2020 Census
+- `NH_2MORE`: Two or more races, non-hispanic, population in 2020 Census
+- `HISP`: Hispanic population in 2020 Census
+- `H_WHITE`: White, hispanic, population in 2020 Census
+- `H_BLACK`: Black, hispanic, population in 2020 Census
+- `H_AMIN`: American Indian and Alaska Native, hispanic, population in 2020 Census
+- `H_ASIAN`: Asian, hispanic, population in 2020 Census
+- `H_NHPI`: Native Hawaiian and Pacific Islander, hispanic, population in 2020 Census
+- `H_OTHER`: Other race, hispanic, population in 2020 Census
+- `H_2MORE`: Two or more races, hispanic, population in 2020 Census
+- `VAP`: Total voting age population in 2020 Census
+- `HVAP`: Hispanic voting age population in 2020 Census
+- `WVAP`: White, non-hispanic, voting age population in 2020 Census
+- `BVAP`: Black, non-hispanic, voting age population in 2020 Census
+- `AMINVAP`: American Indian and Alaska Native, non-hispanic, voting age population in 2020 Census
+- `ASIANVAP`: Asian, non-hispanic, voting age population in 2020 Census
+- `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population in 2020 Census
+- `OTHERVAP`: Other race, non-hispanic, voting age population in 2020 Census
+- `2MOREVAP`: Two or more races, non-hispanic, voting age population in 2020 Census
+- `ATG18R`: Number of votes for 2018 Republican attorney general candidate
+- `AUD18D`: Number of votes for 2018 Democratic Auditor candidate
+- `AUD18R`: Number of votes for 2018 Republican Auditor candidate
+- `GOV18D`: Number of votes for 2018 Democratic gubernatorial candidate
+- `GOV18R`: Number of votes for 2018 Republican gubernatorial candidate
+- `PRE16D`: Number of votes for 2016 Democratic presidential candidate
+- `PRE16R`: Number of votes for 2016 Republican presidential candidate
+- `PRE16O`: Number of votes for 2016 other party's presidential candidate
+- `PRE20D`: Number of votes for 2020 Democratic presidential candidate
+- `PRE20R`: Number of votes for 2020 Republican presidential candidate
+- `PRE20O`: Number of votes for 2020 other party's presidential candidate
+- `SOS18D`: Number of votes for 2018 Democratic Secretary of State candidate
+- `SOS18R`: Number of votes for 2018 Republican Secretary of State candidate
+- `TRE18R`: Number of votes for 2018 Republican Treasurer candidate
+- `USS18D`: Number of votes for 2018 Democratic senate candidate
+- `USS18R`: Number of votes for 2018 Republican senate candidate
+- `USS18O`: Number of votes for 2018 other party's senate candidate
+- `USS20D`: Number of votes for 2020 Democratic senate candidate
+- `USS20R`: Number of votes for 2020 Republican senate candidate
+- `USS20O`: Number of votes for 2020 other party's senate candidate